JuliaWolleb/VidFuncta_public/README.md

-# VidFuncta_public
+# VidFuncta

-This repo contains the official Pytorch implementation of the paper *VidFuncta*.
+This repo contains the official Pytorch implementation of the paper *VidFuncta: Towards Generalizable Neural Representations for Ultrasound Videos*.
+The paper can be found [here](https://www.arxiv.org/abs/2507.21863).

 ## Data